2muchcoffeecom/ngx-restangular/README.md

 Restangular.all('users')
 .customPOST(formData, undefined, undefined, { 'Content-Type': undefined });
 ````
 This basically tells the request to use the *Content-Type: multipart/form-data* as the header.
 Also *formData* is the body of the request, be sure to add all the params here, including the File you want to send of course.
-There is an issue already closed but with a lot of information from other users and @mgonto as well: [GitHub - Restangular](https://github.com/mgonto/restangular/issues/420)

 #### **How do I handle CRUD operations in a List returned by Restangular?**